Mortgage

 Homestretch Down Payment Assistance Program

-Georgia buyers purchasing a home in Gwinnett County can receive up to $10,000 towards their down payment through the Homestretch Down Payment Assistance Program.
+Georgia buyers purchasing a home in Gwinnett County can receive up to $10,000 toward their down payment through the Homestretch Down Payment Assistance Program.
 The aid comes as a 0% interest deferred payment loan that can be forgiven after five years.

 Requirements